PrestaShop/docs/src/content/1.7/development/components/mail-template/_index.md

 ---
-title: The Email Theme component
+title: The Mail Template component
-menuTitle: Email Theme
+menuTitle: Mail Template
 weight: 2
 ---

-# The Email Theme component
+# The Mail Template component
 {{< minver v="1.7.6" title="true" >}}

 ## Introduction

-Up until now PrestaShop used static templates to manage its emails.
+Up until version 1.7.5 PrestaShop used static templates to manage its emails.
 These templates had to be created for each language and were downloaded on language installation and stored in the `mails` folder.

-This had a few drawbacks, you needed to download email packs each time you were installing a new language, and if the language has not been managed you often end up with emails in english.
-This gets even more complicated when you use an email theme which is therefore limited to the languages it was able to create.
+This had a few drawbacks, you needed to download email packs each time you were installing a new language, and if the language had not been managed you often ended up with emails in english.
+This gets even more complicated when you use an email theme (from addons or a freelance designer) which is therefore limited to the languages it was able to create.

-That's why we started a large refacto of this email feature, to avoid having too many breacking changes we still rely on static email templates, which are used by the `Mail::send` method, however these templates are now dynamically generated each time you install a new language.
+That's why we started a large refacto of this email feature, to avoid having too many breaking changes we still rely on static email templates, which are used by the `Mail::send` method, however these templates are now dynamically generated each time you install a new language.
 This is the first step to improving emailing in PrestaShop, as the feature gets developed further we will add more advanced customization in email templates.